thanos-io/thanos/docs/components/store.md

 - `dns_provider_update_interval`: the DNS discovery update interval.
 - `auto_discovery`: whether to use the auto-discovery mechanism for memcached.
 - `enabled_items`: selectively choose what types of items to cache.
 Supported values are `Postings`, `Series` and `ExpandedPostings`.
 By default, all items are cached.
+- `ttl`: ttl to store index cache items in memcached.

 ### Redis index cache